Cold and flu season is upon us—but that doesn’t mean you have to suffer. Check out these tips on how to boost your immune system and resilience.

 Recommendation: Zinc Supreme.

-Allicillin (the active compound found in garlic) helps to support the immune system by preventing the overgrowth of unfriendly organisms.
+Allicin (the active compound found in garlic) helps to support the immune system by preventing the overgrowth of unfriendly organisms.
 Traditionally used in herbal medicine to help relieve the symptoms associated with upper respiratory tract infections.
+You can consume whole garlic using the method I mentioned above or take a garlic supplement.

 Dose & Duration: Take 1 softgel twice daily if you feel like you’re coming down with a cold or flu—and continue taking it if you do get sick.